Waldsteinia fragarioides: Conservation status in the United States

-It is listed endangered in Connecticut, Illinois, and Maine, as threatened in New Hampshire, as a special concern in Massachusetts, and as rare in Indiana.
+Waldsteinia fragarioides is found from Minnesota, Ontario, Quebec, and Maine south to Indiana and Pennsylvania (and as far south as North Carolina in the mountains).
+It is listed as endangered in Connecticut, Illinois, and Maine, as threatened in New Hampshire, as a special concern in Massachusetts, and as rare in Indiana.

 Native American ethnobotany

-The Iroquois take a compound decoction of the plants as a blood remedy, and apply a poultice of the smashed plants to snakebites.
+The Iroquois take a compound decoction of the Waldsteinia fragarioides as a blood remedy, and apply a poultice of the smashed plants to snakebites.